 The German military had realised the value of aviation before the War began and by the outbreak, formed the Brieftauben Abteilung Ostende – Ostend carrier pigeon detachment.
 Their first bombing raid was over the English Channel on 24 December 1914.
 At 11.00hrs, the first aerial bomb to be dropped on the United Kingdom landed in a garden near Taswell Street.
 Lt.
 Von Prondzynski had flown the Taube aircraft and was aiming to drop his bomb on the Castle.
 The blast broke an adjoining window and threw the St James Rectory gardener, James Banks, out of a tree!
 Thankfully, he was only slightly injured.
 There is a Dover Society plaque commemorating the event, nearby.
 The German aircraft was chased by two aeroplanes from Swingate, the pilots of which were only armed with pistols.
 Lt.
 Von Prondzynski managed to evade them and when he returned to Germany was given a heros welcome.
 This was one of the rare occurrences of an aeroplane attack in the early part of the War; the Germans preferring the less flimsy Zeppelins that could carry much large bombs than the hand thrown bombs carried in aeroplanes.

 A Zeppelin approached Dover in the early hours of 17 May 1915 dropping a large number of incendiary bombs in fields between Swingate and Martin Mill.
 When it came under fire, it made off across the Channel but near Dunkirk it was attacked by a British aircraft when the pilot dropped a bomb on the Zeppelin.
 The German pilot managed to get his machine to Brussels but not before it had come under attack from more bombs thrown by British aviators.
 On 10 August 1915 a Zeppelin, bombed the harbour near the western entrance killing one sailor and injuring three.
 Fifteen days later saw another Zeppelin attack but there were no casualties.
-On 23 September the Commander of the Dover Patrol, Admiral Sir Reginald Hugh Spencer Bacon, (1863–1947), welcomed George V (1910-1936) and showed the King round Admiralty harbour and the Swingate and Capel aerodromes.
+On 23 September the Commander of the Dover Patrol, Admiral Sir Reginald Hugh Spencer Bacon, (1863–1947), welcomed George V (1910-1936) and showed the King round Admiralty harbour, the Seaplane depot at Mote Bulwark, and the Swingate and Capel aerodromes.
 During that day, the prospect of using planes as part of the offensive were discussed particularly in the light of the continual attacks by Zeppelins, seaplanes and aeroplanes on shipping and Dover.

 At the time aircraft design was changing with the combat role of aviators in mind.
 Initially the engine and propeller of the aircraft were moved behind the pilot and machine guns were fitted in front of him, so that he had a clear view of his foe.
 Called the pusher design, it slowed the aircraft down making it virtually useless in combat.
 On 23 January 1916, there was a seaplane raid on Dover during the moonlit night and eight bombs were dropped.
 One person was killed and several injured.
 At lunchtime on the following day two seaplanes attacked the town.
 On the afternoon of Sunday 19 March, another two seaplanes attacked the town.
 This time seven people were killed and a good many more injured.
 Throughout the spring and summer that year, the attacks continued and the number of fatalities and injured continued to rise.
 During the late evening of 24 August 1916, a Zeppelin attacked the South East Coast that headed away when it came under attack from land forces.
 One of the Swingate BE2 type aircraft pursued the Zeppelin for an hour then lost it in cloud.